 This book is a work in progress!×

 If you see a mistake, find something unclear, or have a suggestion, please let me know.
-To learn when new chapters are up, join the mailing list:
+To follow its progress, please join the mailing list:

 (I post about once a month.
 Don’t worry, I won’t spam you.)